LCM - Linz Center of Mechatronics GmbH

 CONTROL OF ELECTRICAL MACHINES

-Easy control of your drive train, even sensorless.
+Simple control of your drive train, including sensorless algorithms.
 Only the optimal control of the electric machine exploits all potentials.
 From simple speed controllers to optimized current curves or to sensorless control.
 X2C is available as commercial tool and a free community edition, available at https://x2c.lcm.at.